ameyarsalvi/AuE893_Group1_sp21/git_ws/src/assignment6_trackingandfollowing/README.md

 # Assignment 6
-This assignment was split into two parts.
-For part 1 we were to implement a line following algorithm and test in both Gazebo and the real world.
-Part 2 used apriltags and had the robot identify and follow different april tags around the room.
-The implementation of these can be found in the [scripts](/git_ws/src/assignment6_trackingandfollowing/src/scripts) folder.
+This assignment consisted of two parts.
+For part 1, we implemented a line following algorithm on the Turtlebot 3 Burger, both in Gazebo and in the real world.
+Part 2 used April tags and had the robot identify and follow different April tags around the room.
+The Python implementation of these can be found in the [scripts](/git_ws/src/assignment6_trackingandfollowing/src/scripts) folder.
 Videos of the implementations being run on the turtlebot and screen recordings are shown in [videos](/git_ws/src/assignment6_trackingandfollowing/src/videos).

+# Part 1 Turtlebot3 Line Tracking
-# Part 1: Gazebo Simulation
+## (a): Line Tracking Gazebo Simulation
 [Full Video Link](git_ws/src/assignment6_trackingandfollowing/src/videos/linefollowing_gazebo.mp4)

 ![Gazebo Line Following](https://github.com/ameyarsalvi/AuE893_Group1_sp21/blob/main/git_ws/src/assignment6_trackingandfollowing/src/videos/linefollowing_gazebo.gif)